martin-ueding/vigilant-crypto-snatch/docs/configuration.md

 # Configuration

 Unfortunately we need to configure a few things before you can start automatic trading with this software.
 Most configuration is done in a [YAML](https://yaml.org/) file.
+It is a syntax for hierarchical data and relies on indentation to show the hierarchy.

-Create this file and open it in a text editor.
+The configuration file needs to be created with a (programmer's) text editor.
 We will talk you through the necessary steps and show snippets to put into.
 Depending on your platform, the path should be this:

 | Platform | Location |
 | --- | --- |